-Thank you for your interest in the California Forestry Challenge.
+Thank you for your interest in the Forestry Challenge.
 The Forestry Challenge is a competitive forestry event for high school students with three goals:

 - Your child will learn the basics of the science of forestry, and understand how math and science taught on campus apply to the “real world “.

 - Your child will explore career options by meeting foresters and a variety of other professionals in the natural resources field, some of whom are just out of college and not too many years older than your child.

 - Your child will enjoy some outdoor recreation, to help them develop an appreciation for the forest, even if he/she is not interested in a career in this field.
 Outdoor activities might include a night hike, zip line, or ropes course, depending on what is available at the host facility.

 The Santa Cruz event will be Wednesday through Saturday, October 10 to 13, at Redwood Christian Park, just north of Boulder Creek and about an hour’s drive from San Jose.
 Your child will be away from campus for two school days, a Thursday and a Friday.
 While being off campus presents a challenge to keep up with missed classroom time and homework, this unique opportunity is worth it, based on the growth of the program over the years and the positive feedback from students and teachers.